Commercial leadership meets deep coaching

 I’m neurodivergent and I’ve done a lot of work to understand how that’s shaped the way I lead, relate, and think.
 That insight helps me support others (neurodivergent or not) to find ways of working and leading that feel more natural, not performative.

-You can read more about my own spicy-brain journey here.
+You can read more about my own diagnosis journey here.